 When making to the court an application for the restoration of the company, it is also necessary to serve notices of the application to:

-As mentioned above, the purpose of restoring a voluntarily liquidated company is:
+As mentioned above, the purpose of restoring an automatically dissolved company is:

-In order to restore a company automatically dissolved under the BVI Business Companies (Amendment) Act, 2022, we will need:
+In order to restore an automatically dissolved company, we will need:

 We will require originals or certified copies of the above.
 Original documents must bear original seals and or stamps by the issuing authority.
 Certification must be done by a notary public.
 If any document / certification is not in the English language it must be translated into English by a certified translator.